didacelgueta/soap-connection/README.md

 # soap-connection
-Soap connection to web service to retrieve data
+Soap connection to web service to retrieve data from the database